-Since our inception, we have funded our operations primarily with net proceeds from our equity financings and equity sales pursuant to our collaboration and license agreements.
-As of March 31, 2017, we had \$506.1 million in available cash, cash equivalents, and investments.
-Our cash, cash equivalents and investments are held in a variety of interest-bearing accounts, corporate debt securities, asset-backed securities, U.S government securities, and money market accounts.
+As of September 30, 2017, we had \$396.0 million in available cash, cash equivalents, and investments.
+We believe that our existing capital resources will be sufficient to fund our projected operating requirements for at least the next twelve months.
+Our cash, cash equivalents and investments are held in a variety of interest-bearing accounts, money market funds, commercial paper, U.S. government treasury and agency securities, and corporate bonds.
 Cash in excess of immediate requirements is invested with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and credit risk.